FriedbergLab/Epictope/README.md

 Software for predicting epitope tag insertion sites in proteins.

-Epictope is an R pipeline to identify epitope tag insertion sites for proteins of interest.
+Epictope is an R package/pipeline to identify epitope tag insertion sites for proteins of interest.
 It uses four features of protein structure; sequence conservation, secondary structure, disordered binding regions, and relative solvent accessabilty to predict suitable internal locations for tag insertion.

 The primary score for Epictope relies on a "least-worst" approach, where insertion site suitability is identified by  positions where the lowest scoring feature is the highest.
 For a given position, we sort the feature scores from lowest to highest, and take the lowest score.
 We then plot the lowest score for each position, and determine positions where this lowest score is highest to be suitable positions for tagging.